Lamar Jackson might be having the best quarterback season in NFL history. (Heavy.com)

 Browns v.
 Baltimore Ravens

-League rankings: Offense is first overall (first rushing, eighth passing), defense is 16th overall (third rushing, 27th passing), and turnover differential is plus-3.
+League rankings: Offense is second overall (first rushing, 26th passing), defense is sixth overall (fifth rushing, seventh passing) and turnover differential is plus-10

 Things I think